Finding out if our blood sugar is normal is not as simple as it seems. It depends on our particular situation.

 For these people their blood sugar is from 70 mg/dL to 140 mg/dL i.e. 3.8 mmol to 7.7 mmol.
 The body functions normally as it should.

-With people that do not have the disease, most of the time they are in the lower half from this range.
+People that do not have the disease, most of the time are in the lower half of this range.

 Elevated Blood Sugars

 The blood sugar is 140 mg/dL to 180 mg/dL i.e. 7.7 mmol to 10 mmol.
 The body may function relatively normally.

 But, if we are in this zone for a long period that can lead to a risk of long-term complications.